I dreamed of summer, green and gold.

 and there gleams a city with foundations strong.

-1 Comment on Desire
+1 Comment on A Poem Called “Desire”

-One Reply to “Desire”
+One Reply to “A Poem Called “Desire””

 Comments are closed.